Xevion/fusion-fission-choices/README.md

 ---

-`reverseIndividualOrder` refers to whether or not the program should reverse the output of the lists so that individual list printouts should have elements with higher scores
+`reverseIndividualOrder` refers to whether or not the program should reverse the output of the lists so that individual list printouts should have elements with higher scores.

 ---